Mohamed Shafee Abdullah

-Mohamed Shafee bin Mohamed Abdullah (born 4 February 1952) is a Malaysian lawyer.
+Muhammad Shafee bin Md Abdullah (born 4 February 1952) is a Malaysian lawyer.

 He is defending the former prime minister Najib Razak, who was charged with money laundering roughly RM42 million.

 Early life and education

-Mohamed Shafee was born on 4 February, 1954 in the then Crown Colony of Penang, youngest of four children of Mohamed Abdullah and Habibah.
+Muhammad Shafee was born on 4 February, 1954 in the then Crown Colony of Penang, youngest of four children of Mohamed Abdullah and Habibah.
 His father was an Indian national who migrated to Malaya in the 1930s to 40s, while his mother was an Indian Muslim from Malaya.
 Mohamed Abdullah was a successful clothing businessman while Habibah was a housewife.
 He completed his secondary education at Royal Military College and graduated with a Second Lieutenant ranking in 1972.
 He obtained Bachelor of Laws (LLB) from the University of Malaya (UM) in 1977 and Master of Laws (LLM) from the London School of Economics in 1984.

 Law career

 Representative of Suhakam to AICHR

 Mohamed Shafee is the Commissioner of the Human Rights Commission of Malaysia (Suhakam).
 On 22 October 2009 he was appointed to represent Malaysia to the ASEAN Intergovernmental Commission on Human Rights (AICHR) - the first body of its kind in the Asia Pacific region.
 Leaders of ASEAN countries were also present in conjunction with the 15th ASEAN Summit in Hua Hin, Thailand.
 Shafee's name was proposed by Wisma Putra and accepted by Prime Minister of Malaysia, Najib Razak.